lsst-dm/dmtn-056/index.rst

 An entity that has the following three properties:

 - Has at most one :ref:`Dataset` per :ref:`DatasetRef`.
-- Has a label that humans can parse (i.e. :ref:`DataRepositoryRef`)
+- Has a unique identifier (i.e. :ref:`DataRepositoryTag`).
-- Provides enough info to a make globally (across repositories) unique filename (or key for an object store) given a :ref:`DatasetRef`.
+- Provides enough info to obtain a globally (across repositories) unique :ref:`Uri` given a :ref:`DatasetRef`.

-.. _DataRepositoryRef:
+.. _DataRepositoryTag:

-DataRepositoryRef
+DataRepositoryTag
 -----------------

-Globally unique, human parseable, identifier of a :ref:`DataRepository` (e.g. the path to it or a Uri).
+Unique identifier of a :ref:`DataRepository` within a :ref:`RepositoryDatabase`.

 .. _DatasetExpression: